mbhall88/TAC3_Report/manuscript.md

   species-specific Nanopore basecalling models.
 I used the data we have good PacBio assemblies for to try and train a Mtb-specific basecalling model, as it has been previously shown (in *K. pneumoniae*) [@doi:10.1186/s13059-019-1727-y] that this can improve read and consensus accuracy.
-This attempt did not yield a more accurate model than the default, but we think it is important to make this result available and challenge others to do the same for their species-of-interest.
+We will show the improvement such species-specific models can have by re-analysing the chapter 2 work with this new Mtb model and challenging others to do the same for their species-of-interest.
 - I am a co-author on a new manuscript for the workflow management system `snakemake` [@doi:10.1093/bioinformatics/bts480].
 The manuscript is in the process of being submitted to *Nature Communications*.
 I contributed to this work by co-developing a